The Sentinel (video game): Reception

 Computer Gaming World called the Commodore 64 version of The Sentinel "outstanding and addictive ...
 I highly recommend it for many absorbing hours".
 It received a Gold Medal award by Zzap!64 magazine, describing it as an exceptional piece of software in a class of its own, and refusing to give it a numbered rating as a result.

 The ZX Spectrum version received a CRASH Smash award, the magazine praising its originality, atmosphere and tension.
 It was also placed at number 7 in the Your Sinclair official top 100.
 It was also voted Best Original Game of the Year at the Golden Joystick Awards.

 The Amiga version was ranked the 20th best game of all time by Amiga Power; one of the 50 best computer games ever by PC Format, who called it "straight out of left field" and "inspired"; and the 53rd best game of all time by Next Generation, who cited the "Absolute, paranoid, scrambling tension" experienced by the players as they try to avoid the sentinel's gaze.

 Legacy

 A preview of a nonexistent sequel called Monolith appeared in 1995 in Italian magazine The Games Machine as an April Fool's Day prank.
 In 1998, the real sequel called Sentinel Returns was released for Windows and PlayStation.
 In December 2020, a freeware game named Monolith, based on that hoax, actually came out and was reviewed in issue 1/86 of Zzap! published by the Airons association in Vigevano.

-Archipelagos (1989) has different gameplay but a similar surreal environment.
+Archipelagos (1989) has different gameplay, but a similar surreal environment.

-A number of unofficial remakes and variants of The Sentinel have been written, such as Sentry (1989, MS-DOS), Zenith (2005, Windows freeware), and Augmentinel (2019, Windows freeware).
+A number of unofficial remakes and variants of The Sentinel have been written, such as Sentry (1989, MS-DOS), Zenith (2005, Windows freeware), Augmentinel (2019, Windows freeware) and Pinnacle (2023, Linux, Mac and Windows freeware).

 Annwn: The Otherworld (2019) has similar gameplay with a Celtic motif and several changes to user interface and level structure.